Esri/solutions-geoprocessing-toolbox/patterns/README.md

 * Cloud Mask model
 * Dark Object Subtraction model
 * Pseudo Invariant Factor model
-* Iteratively Re-weighted MAD script - this is a script based on the below references:
+* Iteratively Re-weighted MAD script

+The IR-MAD script is based on the below references:

 1. Nielsen, A. A. (2007) The Regularized Iteratively Reweighted MAD Method for Change Detection in Multi- and Hyperspectral Data.
 IEEE Transactions on Image Processing.
 Vol. 16 (2) pp. 463-478